smarter-sh/community/contributors/guide/issue-triage.md

 ### DevStats

 The CNCF has created a [suite of Grafana dashboards and charts](https://devstats.cncf.io/) for collecting metrics related to all the CNCF projects.
-The [Kubernetes dashboard](https://k8s.devstats.cncf.io/d/12/dashboards?orgId=1&refresh=15m) can be used to help SIGs view real-time metrics on many aspects of their workflow, including:
+The [Smarter dashboard](https://k8s.devstats.cncf.io/d/12/dashboards?orgId=1&refresh=15m) can be used to help SIGs view real-time metrics on many aspects of their workflow, including:
 - [Issue Velocity](https://k8s.devstats.cncf.io/d/12/dashboards?from=1587157094179&orgId=1&refresh=15m&to=1587758294179&viewPanel=8): How quickly issues are resolved
 - [PR Velocity](https://k8s.devstats.cncf.io/d/12/dashboards?from=1587157166022&orgId=1&refresh=15m&to=1587758366022&viewPanel=9): Including PR workload per SIG, PR time to approve and merge, and other data